• Skip to primary navigation

 • Stir in cheddar cheese.

-• Place loaf in a grease bread pan.
+• Place batter into in a greased bread pan.

 • Bread can be sliced while still warm.